-- The SENCO and class teacher will meet with the key staff from High School in order to discuss the specific need for your child.
-We will outline what support your child has needed, what interventions they have accessed, how much support they have required, if any external agencies have been accessed. - Your child will attend taster sessions at the High School with their peers. - Some High Schools hold Summer school sessions for children who may find the transition to High School difficult.
+- The SENCO and FSW will meet with the key staff from High School in order to discuss the specific need for your child.
+We will outline what support your child has needed, what interventions they have accessed, how much support they have required, if any external agencies have been accessed. - Your child will attend taster sessions at the High School with their peers. - We arrange transition activities for specific children, such as; travelling to school, fastening a tie, packing school bags with necessary equipment etc. - Some High Schools hold Summer sessions for children who may find the transition to High School difficult.